sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 ```

 ## 2. IO.write
-This method has very similar properties as `IO.puts`, in that it expects a string as `input`, and also accepts string interpolations as part of its syntaxis:
+This method has properties similar to`IO.puts`, in that it expects a string as `input` and also accepts string interpolations as part of its syntaxis:

 ##### **Code**
 ```Elixir